 Tips for Advising

-First gen facts and resources are available online.
-As of the current writing, on the Twin Cities campus, typically 25% of undergraduate students are the first in their families to attend college.
-This includes 19.6% of incoming freshmen and 38% of new transfer students.
+First gen data and resources are available on the first-gen website.
+As of the current writing, on the Twin Cities campus, roughly 25% of undergraduate students are the first in their families to attend college.
+This includes approximately 20% of incoming freshmen and 36% of new transfer students.
 First-generation students bring many strengths to campus, including being resourceful, self-reliant, practical, flexible, persistent, etc. These are the kinds of strengths first-generation students use as they navigate the culture shock of an unfamiliar higher education system or as they experience other systemic barriers on campus.

 While first-generation students are not monolithic, effective advising tips include but are not limited to any of these practices: